-Kate visits study into pressure on lockdown babies
+Kate visits study into future chances of pandemic babies

 By Sean Coughlan